BoTaylorZhou/BoTaylorZhou.github.io/_pages/about.md

 # 📝 Publications
 ## 🚩 Fearthered publications

 - [A generalized rationally inattentive route choice model with nonuniform marginal information costs](https://www.sciencedirect.com/science/article/pii/S0191261524001176). **Bo Zhou**, Ronghui Liu (Corr.
 Author).
-Transportation Research Part B, *2024*.
+ISTTT25 and Transportation Research Part B, *2024*.
   - "**Zhou and Liu 2024** applies the theory of rational inattention in modelling traveler’s route choice behavior, to reflect the dichotomy of the effects of a wealth of information on travelers: it can support decision- making but can also lead to inattention and inability to make the best use of information" in **Innovations in transportation modeling** by [Zhang, Yin and Liu](https://www.sciencedirect.com/science/article/pii/S0191261524002273).

 - [Planning PEV fast-charging stations using data-driven distributionally robust optimization approach based on phi-divergence](https://ieeexplore.ieee.org/document/8984288). **Bo Zhou**, Guo Chen (Corr.
 Author), Tingwen Huang, Qiankun Song, Yuefei Yuan.
 IEEE Transactions on Transportation Electrification, *2020*.